-Shed security hardly seems worth the trouble given that many people use sheds to store rubbish or unwanted items.
+Shed security hardly seems worth the trouble since many people use sheds to store rubbish or unwanted items.

-Police regularly issue warnings to householders to improve shed security and no wonder, given that most burglary reports are the result of thefts from unguarded sheds.
+Police regularly issue warnings to householders to improve shed security, and no wonder, given that most burglary reports result from thefts from unguarded sheds.

 Here are a few tips that will help improve security for your shed and so keep your whole house better protected

 Many sheds come with flimsy hinges and locks.
 These may help keep the price down in the store, but you could pay a much heavier price later.
 Cheaply constructed shed doors can be pulled off their hinges or even kicked in.
 We recommend that regular hinge screws are replaced with security screws or coach bolts.
 Clutch-head screws can only be unscrewed with great difficulty.
 Windows too should be strengthened with metal grilles fitted inside to make it challenging to break in.
 Reflective glass in windows is also a good idea as it prevents thieves from looking inside to detect any valuables left lying around.
 Even bubble wrap or an old net curtain is better than nothing.
 Both doors and windows should, of course, be fitted with high-quality locks.
 Closed-shackle padlocks with small metal hoops are more likely to resist thieves carrying a pair of bolt cutters.